devsecopsbiz/cookbook/README.md

         ![](img/VariablesUpdate.png)

-    10. Remove the existing *Artifact*.
+    10. Remove the existing *Artifact* by navigating back to the *Pipeline* tab, selecting the Artifact, and pressing *Delete*.

         ![](img/RemoveArtifact.png)